 - (5) Name of person placing the order; (6) Itemized list of supplies or services furnished.
-(7) Quantity, unit price, and extension of each item, less applicable discount (unit prices and extensions need not be shown when incompatible with the use of automated systems; provided, that the invoice is itemized to show the information). - (8) Date of delivery or shipment.
+(7) Quantity, unit price, and extension of each item, less applicable discount (unit prices and extensions need not be shown when incompatible with the use of automated systems; provided, that the invoice is itemized to show the information).
+(8) Date of delivery or shipment

-Invoices .
+(6) Date of delivery of shipment.

+Invoices.

 Invoices shall be submitted to:

-Terms and conditions .
-The terms and conditions included in agreement.
-In the event of an inconsistency between the proprovisions of this agreement will take precedence. n this agreement apply to all purchases made pursuant to this ovisions of this agreement and the supplier's invoice, the
+ed in this agreement apply to all purchases made pursuant to this e provisions of this agreement and the supplier's invoice, the

 Acknowledgment .
-The supplier is hereby requested to acknowledgment, and clauses, by signing and returning a copy to: owledge acceptance of this agreement, including its terms,
+The supplier is hereby requested to a conditions, and clauses, by signing and returning a copy cknowledge acceptance of this agreement, including its terms, to:

 Sincerely,

 CONTRACTING OFFICER

 Accepted by:

-Taxpayer Identification No.
+(Marca) Taxpayer Identification No

 (Name)

-Type of business (check one)
+(Title) Type of business (check one)

-(Title) · · · · · · · · · · · · · · · · · · ·

-Corporation Partnership
+(Tide) Corporation

-(Date) Sole Proprietorship
+(Date) Partnership Sole Proprietorship

-Please indicate the remittance address for payment in the sp nace provided below if different than the cumplier address
+(2.1.)

-riease indicate the remittance address for payment in the sp vace provided below if different trials the supplier address.
+Please indicate the remittance address for payment in the e space provided below if different than the supplier address.